25 Breathtaking Mourning Dove Pictures

 Mourning Dove Nest

-Arthur Scherwin shared this photo of a mourning dove with nestlings.
+Arthur Scherwin shared this photo of a mourning dove with two baby mourning doves, or nestlings.
 Each mourning dove brood consists of two eggs, and one pair may hatch up to six broods in a year.
-Discover more fascinating facts about mourning doves.

 Busy Bird Feeder

-"We had just refilled the feeder when the mourning doves showed up," says Barbara Rutledge.
-"They all wanted to eat at the same time and were determined to all find a spot.
+“We had just refilled the feeder when the mourning doves showed up,” says Barbara Rutledge.
+“They all wanted to eat at the same time and were determined to all find a spot.
 I grabbed my camera and started snapping photos of the mourning doves.
-This is my second year in this house and I am loving every minute of it."
-Check out the 10 types of bird feeders you need in your backyard.
+This is my second year in this house and I am loving every minute of it.”
+Learn how to identify a white-winged dove.